hning86/azuremlps/article.md

 	    Add-AmlWebServiceEndpoint -WebServiceId $scoringSvc.Id -EndpointName $endpointName -Description $endpointName
 	}

-Now you have created 10 endpoints, they all contain the same Trained Model trained on _customer001.csv_.
-You can see them in the classic Azure Management Portal.
+Now you have created 10 endpoints, and they all contain the same Trained Model trained on _customer001.csv_.
+You can view them in the Azure Management Portal.

 ![image](https://raw.githubusercontent.com/hning86/azuremlps/master/screenshots/BR-endpoints.png)